Communities

 Answer

-#2: Post edited by user avatar Nathaniel‭ · 2020-11-16T14:29:34Z (over 3 years ago)
+#2: Post edited by user avatar Nathaniel‭ · 2020-11-16T14:29:34Z (about 4 years ago)

 • Ultimately this and many other questions come down to who you define as "Christians".
 Yes, there are certainly things that 99% of Christian groups believe.
 But the 1% exist, so what should be done about them?